 Solway Tides (Full version)

-A more current version of this song featuring Steve on vocals and accompanied by band playing a range of diferent instruments
+A more up to date version of this song featuring Steve on vocals and accompanied by band playing a range of different instruments

 Whoops - a bit political ths one.
 A protest song which tells the story of the fight against 'the authorities' that want haafnet fishing to be discontinued.